 Another key initiative is the Rural Scholars Program, which is designed to find and train students to practice medicine in small towns.
 It recruits students from rural areas through the Bryant Scholars Pre-Admissions Program and gives students clinical experience in rural health care settings during medical school.
 Of the Rural Scholars program graduates, 48% practice in rural areas and 32% practice in rural Missouri.
 For Bryant Scholar graduates, 59% practice in rural areas and 49% practice in rural Missouri.

 MU’s Rural Scholars program, which this year celebrates its 25th anniversary, received grants in 2019 and 2020 totaling nearly $8 million from the Health Resources and Services Administration (HRSA).
 The money is being used to expand the Rural Scholars Program and created a Rural Scholars residency in Sedalia, Missouri.
 Funding also supports:

 - Summer Community Program: a summer session for second-year medical students that exposes them to different rural medicine opportunities

 - Rural Clerkship Program: an opportunity for third-year medical students to complete up to three clerkships at rural hospitals

-- Rural Track Elective Program: an opportunity for fourth-year medical students to complete electives in rural, community-based settings
+- Rural Scholars Elective Program: an opportunity for fourth-year medical students to complete electives in rural, community-based settings

 - Medical Simulation Experiences: the Russell D. and Mary B. Shelden Clinical Simulation Center’s mobile simulation vans take the simulation center on the road and will now have top-of-the-line equipment to deliver training and improve the skills of rural learners and providers throughout Missouri